xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
-    String id = "id_example"; // String | The ID of the user that is requesting to unretweet the tweet String sourceTweetId = "sourceTweetId_example"; // String | The ID of the tweet that the user is requesting to unretweet try {
+    String id = "id_example"; // String | The ID of the authenticated source User that is requesting to retweet the Tweet.
+    String sourceTweetId = "sourceTweetId_example"; // String | The ID of the Tweet that the User is requesting to unretweet. try {
            UsersRetweetsDeleteResponse result = apiInstance.tweets().usersIdUnretweets(id, sourceTweetId);
             System.out.println(result);